Cultural norms, traditions and values. Cultural traditions, values, norms

 There is no internal interest - and there is no fulfillment of the norm.

-Each holiday consisted of several branches:
+Each holiday consisted of several sections:

 1) a solemn procession led by a magistrate - the organizer of the games, which was called a pomp;